-This means that clicks on buttons on the “login page” won’t be mixed up with clicks on buttons on the “dashboard page”.
+As long as they are separate Pages, clicks on buttons on the “login page” won’t be mixed up with clicks on buttons on the “dashboard page”.
 And even better, if your app has a custom URL for each of your users, we will automatically figure out that Johnny’s dashboard page is the same page as Suzy’s, and we’ll show you aggregate statistics for all users on the “dashboard page”.

 If you’re interested in learning more about Pages in FullStory, check out our in depth article here!

 A color scale emerges along the right side of the Playback window when Engagement Heatmap mode is turned on.
 The most clicked element on the page will always take the top bar spot on the scale, and the least clicked element (of the 25th clicked element) will always take the bottom spot.
 The other elements will appear on the scale in proportion to the most and least clicked element.
 The length of the bars is based on the percentage of clicks for that element compared to the top clicked element.

 Bars on the scale that appear missing means that none of the elements on the page were clicked in proportion to the top element at that place.
 For example, imagine a page has one button that was clicked 1000 times and a bunch of other elements that were clicked between 1 and 10 times.
 The scale would have the top bar represent the element that was clicked 1000 times.
 The middle of the scale would be empty to denote the large difference in clicks between the elements that were interacted with.
 The bottom of the scale would have a couple bars to represent the least clicked elements.